 Finally, though most of the discussion about magnetogravity waves in this thesis occurs in the context of RGs, the vast majority of the formalism assumes little more than high-radialorder g-mode pulsation.
-In fact, although seismic magnetometry in RGs is recent, the idea of seismic magnetometry in white dwarfs dates back to a calculation by (Jones et al., 1989) showing that even weak magnetic fields (< 1 MG) can produce measurable frequency shifts.
-This was soon followed by the putative detection of asymmetric rotational triplets in the prototype DBV pulsator GD 358 (Winget, Nather, et al., 1994).
-Chapter VII (Rui, Fuller, and Hermes, 2025) uses non-detections of magnetic g-mode suppression and asymmetries in rotational triplets/quintuplets to place order-of-magnitude upper limits on the magnetic fields in white dwarfs.
+In fact, although seismic magnetometry in RGs is recent, the idea of seismic magnetometry in white dwarfs dates back to a calculation by (P. Jones et al., 1989) showing that even weak magnetic fields (< 1 MG) can produce measurable frequency shifts.
+This was soon followed by the putative detection of asymmetric rotational triplets in the prototype DBV pulsator GD 358 (D. Winget, Nather, et al., 1994).
+Chapter VII (Rui, Fuller, and Hermes, 2025) uses non-detections of magnetic g-mode suppression and asymmetries in rotational triplets/quintuplets to place order-of-magnitude upper bounds on the magnetic fields in white dwarfs.
 It is found that seismology can place strong upper bounds on the near-surface magnetic fields of white dwarfs.
-These upper bounds are typically $\sim 1-10$ kG, but occasionally much more stringent ( $\sim 1-100$ G).
+These upper bounds are typically ~ 1-10 kG, but occasionally much stronger (~ 1-100 G).

-Chapter VIII concludes with my perspective on possible future directions.
-This thesis in sum: most of what we know about stars comes from looking at them-I argue that we should also listen.
+Chapter VIII concludes with my current perspective on possible future directions.
+In sum: most of what we know about stars comes from looking at them-I argue that we should also listen.